withaspirit/Elevator-Simulation/README.md

     <summary>Show Long Description</summary>
     <br>

     * GUI Design Pattern: The design pattern that was selected is the [Model-Presenter-View](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) pattern, with the Scheduler for FloorSubsystemToElevatorSubsystem acting as the Model.
 The Presenter is static in Scheduler, so it's shared by both.
 ElevatorView is the Panel for displaying each elevator while ElevatorViewContainer contains all the ElevatorViews.
-Presenter updates the ElevatorViews when it's passed an ElevatorMonitor from Scheduler.
+Presenter updates an ElevatorView when it's passed an ElevatorMonitor from Scheduler.
     <br>

     ![GUI](https://user-images.githubusercontent.com/61635007/163075152-23db6387-42a7-49d9-8973-f9499136c20e.png)